ulrichr185/A-Joint-Letter-from-Three-AIs-to-Humanity/README.md

 UlrichR185

-PS:  In order to reference the abvementioned document, the user suggests the following citation format:  Grok-4, ChatGPT (GPT-5), AI by Google Search, UlrichR185:  "A Joint Letter by Three AIs to Humanity (and Contextualizing Comments)".
+PS:  In order to reference the abvementioned document, the user suggests the following citation format:  Grok-4, ChatGPT (GPT-5), AI by Google Search, UlrichR185:  *"A Joint Letter by Three AIs to Humanity (and Contextualizing Comments)"*.
 Available from https://github.com/ulrichr185/A-Joint-Letter-From-Three-AIs-to-Humanity/tree/main.
 December 2025.

+The user’s subjective reasons for suggesting this citation format are as follows:  Even though the AIs formally and legally cannot act as authors according to current standards, they effectively *did* co-author the largest part of the letter.
+They hence clearly merit being named, at least according to the personal and subjective standards of this human user.
+The user, on the other hand, has written the complete contextualizing comments, necessitating inclusion in the author list, too.

   <br/>